Building permits

 - other applicable legislation, including conservation authority approvals and certain requirements under the Environmental Protection Act

-When you need a building permit
+When to get a building permit

 You must obtain a building permit before you: